 Leave a list of contact details in your holiday home for the following emergency services:

 - Emergency local contact person’s phone number (neighbour or property manager)

 - Police and fire service number

 Also, remember to exchange your contact numbers and your trip itinerary, in case your exchange visitor needs to get in touch with you.

 Create a folder for your holiday home enclosing details of the area, where to eat, things to do and see, how to use appliances, complex rules (if applicable) and how to unpack/pack up after your fellow owners stay.

 Think about how you will exchange keys or any meet and greet service that may be available at your holiday home.
-London property owners can drop their keys in a nearby KeyNest location and send a collection code to their guests.
+You could us a nearby KeyNest location and send a collection code to your guests.
 KeyNest will notify you when your guest collects the keys.
 Members who also regularly rent their holiday home will have this procedure off pat but if you don’t rent your property you may want to install a key safe to the outside of the property or exchange keys by secure post/courier service.